Virus Hospitalizations Surge as Pandemic Shadows US Election

 Health officials in Nebraska said hospitalizations have doubled in recent weeks, reaching a record 613 on Sunday.

+New Mexico’s hospitalizations marked a new high for the 12th day in a row, with 401 reported Tuesday.
+The state also set a record for the number of COVID-19 cases reported in a single day, 1,141.
 In Colorado, officials said more residents have been hospitalized with the coronavirus than at any time since a peak in April.
-Flags were flying at half-staff in New Mexico, where death from COVID-19 surpassed 1,000 last week and hospitalizations reached a record 380 on Monday.

 Trump's insistence that the U.S. is “rounding the turn” on the virus angered many voters confronting figures that tell a different story.